UnitedEffects/ueauth/README.md

 * config cookie secrets
 * auth layer and permissions
 * notifications plugin
+* password reset - ensure user is logged out

 ## vNext Roadmap

-* Define a system for Plugins and Hooks (allows permissions, MFA, etc)
+* Integrate plugins for Permissions and MFA
 * Allow custom notification url per group instead of only global one
 * Investigate securing db or hashing client secrets
 * Define custom jwks key configuration rather than using default for AuthGroups